 Regular Cleaning

 Regular vacuuming and cleaning of carpets, upholstery, and other fibrous items can significantly decrease the chances of a carpet beetle infestation.
-This removes any eggs, larvae, and adult beetles, disrupting their life cycle.
+This removes eggs, larvae, and adult beetles, disrupting their life cycle.

 Proper Storage